GitMew/C-RISCV-MDs/s5_exceptions-csr-ecall.md

-# CASS Notes --- RISC-V Programming --- Exceptions & RARS System Calls
+# CASS Notes --- RISC-V Programming --- Exception Handling & RARS System Calls

 ## Privilege Modes
 - For security and virtualisation reasons, RISC-V processors can run in different modes of privilege.
 Some instructions are reserved for higher degrees of privilege, and if in the wrong mode, the processor will *trap* instruction execution and forward control of the situation to the OS.